margaretmf/margaretmf.github.io/creativewriting.md

 Nothing like that good old flag waving on old porches and construction sites

 It's a union where there's two sides to the same story, the same whole.

+I put my hand on my heart and sing I love this land.
+I love these beautiful people.
+I care to be strong and true.
+I love this land until I die.
+I love the red white and blue.
+I love the golden thread.
+I love this land for eternity.
+It's roots are strong.
+It's rivers run deep.
+It's mountains run wide.
+It's hills run wide.

 <br>